I have no written contract – what happens with termination?

 IP Contracts

-A verbal contract, like any other contract, must satisfy the fundamental elements of contract formation: offer, acceptance, consideration, and the intention to create legal relations.
 Once these elements are established, the contract is enforceable, and parties are bound by its terms.
-However, the absence of written documentation can complicate matters, particularly when it comes to termination.
+However, if you have no written contract this can complicate matters, particularly when it comes to termination.

-Terminating a verbal contract involves several key considerations.
 Firstly, it is essential to determine whether the contract includes any specific terms regarding termination.
 Even in the absence of written documentation, the parties’ verbal agreement may have included provisions for ending the contract under certain conditions.
 If such terms exist, they must be adhered to.

 In the absence of explicit termination terms, the common law principles of contract termination apply.
 A party may terminate a verbal contract if there has been a repudiatory breach by the other party.
 A repudiatory breach occurs when one party’s actions demonstrate an intention to no longer be bound by the contract, or when they fail to perform a fundamental aspect of the agreement.
 In such cases, the innocent party is entitled to terminate the contract and seek damages.